Hello, my name’s Graham, I’m one of your Technical Advisors and a founding partner of The Welders Warehouse

 Technical Advisor – The Welders Warehouse

-Unfortunately, Acetylene is still the best all purpose gas, but there are viable alternatives, as long as you choose carefully and know what you want to be able to do.
+Unfortunately, Acetylene is still the best all purpose gas, but there are viable alternatives, as long as you know what you want to be able to do and choose carefully.

 Technical Advisor – The Welders Warehouse Ltd

 Bottom line?
-Auto Helmets, ours at least, are easy to use, hugely convenient and productive to use and above all 100% SAFE for YOUR Eyes!
+Automatic Welding Helmets, ours at least, are easy to use, hugely convenient and productive to use and above all 100% SAFE for YOUR Eyes!

 You can see our full range of super safe, fully CE approved Auto Welding helmets on our website, Welding Helmets to go directly to the correct page.